HelixOriginator/living-dictionary-helix-originator/README.md

 3. Explore its meaning and context.

-No sign-up.
+No sign-up
-No downloads.
+No downloads
-No coding.
+No coding

 ---